-The What: Pillows for Prisoners began as an initiative to get pillows to female inmates in the Salt Lake County Jail for Christmas (with an initial estimated goal of $3,500 - $4,000).
+The What: Pillows for Prisoners began as an initiative to get pillows to female inmates in the Salt Lake County Jail for the holidays.

-The Why: When our younger sister was incarcerated earlier this summer for a non-violent crime, a pillow was one of the first things she asked for–well, a pillow and a hair tie.
-We learned she was trading food for a hair-tie from a fellow inmate.
+The Catalyst: When our younger sister was incarcerated earlier this summer for a non-violent crime, a pillow was one of the first things she asked for.

 The Wake-Up Call: Prior to her incarceration, we had never experienced having a loved-one in jail.
 We did not realize that inmates did not get pillows.